 You can connect your CRM or database directly to the phone banking tool and import contact lists.
 If you don’t use a CRM and simply have your lists as spreadsheets, you can import them as well.

-You can then select the group of volunteers for your campaign and your software will automatically split up the list and assigns it to them.
+You can then select the group of volunteers for your campaign and your software will automatically split up the list and assign it to them.
 You can even let new volunteers join the campaign while a phone bank is going on and a tool like CallHub will start assigning them contacts too.

 See the full list of integrations with CallHub.

-7. Analyzing data and making improvements
+8. Analyzing data and making improvements

 After running a successful political phone banking campaign, it’s finally time to measure your results.

-Analyze your conversions at the end of your campaign, did you reach out to the people you wanted to?
+Analyze your conversions at the end of your campaign.
+Did you reach out to the people you wanted to?
 Did they turn up to vote?

 There are some key metrics you can measure that are specific to phonebanking campaigns: